 For example, we learned how to make soap a number of years ago.
 We practiced for a good long while until we perfected it and got it down to where it doesn’t take very long.
 Now, we get to decide whether we want to make it or not.
 We still do, but it’s a choice we make, not something we have to do out of necessity.

 If the time came when other tasks were more pressing, we could set that skill aside for a while and pick it back up when needed.
 For now, we’ll continue to make it!

 There are other skills such as making homemade butter that are important.
 We think knowing how to make butter by hand (without any special tools) is important.
 So we learned how to make butter the old-fashioned way.

-Once we perfected this skill, we purchased a large electric butter churn that now makes large quantities of butter at a time.
+Once we perfected this skill, we purchased an electric butter churn that now makes large quantities of butter at a time.
 That skill was learned and perfected, then we figured out how to make it better for the long term.

 Don’t Forsake Your Passions